zmanphx/ConsoleCSharpParsefile/README.md

 Basic Logic for this example code

-The first record which is the header is not parse.
+The first record which is the header is not parsed.
 The program counts the number of [tab] or [ ,] characters and compares it to the expected field count .
 Records that meet the field count are placed in "correct.txt".
 Records that don't meet the filed count are placed in "Incorrect.txt"

-File out put is a subdirectory of the file location called  "processed"
+File output is a subdirectory of the file location called  "processed"

 No out put files are produced if there are no records.